 In this paper, we will rely on a bilateral trade model as we focus on bilateral trade relations between donors and recipient countries and, in particular, on aid's impact on recipient countries' exports.
 We will utilize an augmented gravity model with the usual control variables (Bergstrand, 1985, 1989 and 1990; Anderson and van Wincoop, 2003; Nelson and Juhasz Silva, 2008; Johansson and Pettersson, 2009), adding the bilateral exchange rate to control for changes in competitiveness between trading partners.
-Having a bilateral trade model our focus is on the impact of bilateral aid (from one or several sources to a specific recipient) as compared to multilateral aid on recipient countries' exports.
-The reasons why we think bilateral aid should be strongly related to bilateral trade are twofold: bilateral aid not only enhances bilateral trade through reputation, mutual trust and support, goodwill and familiarity between trading partners of the North and the South (Arvin and Baum, 1997; Arvin and Choudry, 1997; Johansson and Pettersson, 2009), but also through more visible things such as the creation of customer relations, distribution channels and a better adaptation to the formal and informal market environment (Johansson and Pettersson, 2009).4
+Since our analysis is based on a bilateral trade model, our focus is on the impact of bilateral aid (from one or several sources to a specific recipient).
+The reasons why we think bilateral aid should be strongly related to bilateral trade are twofold: bilateral aid not only enhances bilateral trade through reputation, mutual trust and support, goodwill and familiarity between trading partners of the North and the South (Arvin and Baum, 1997; Arvin and Choudry, 1997; Johansson and Pettersson, 2009), but also through more visible things such as the creation of customer relations, distribution channels and a better adaptation to the formal and informal market environment (Johansson and Pettersson, 2009).
+Moreover, to the extent that bilateral aid indeed relieves export bottlenecks for developing countries, this should then also be picked up in our analysis.

-We add to the existing literature by elaborating on a new aspect, namely the importance of bilateral trade relations for trade performance.
-In particular we ask whether different kinds of aid (distinguished by the importance of bilateral aid relations) have a different impact on recipient exports to donor countries.
-We consider three different types of aid: first, bilateral aid of a single donor-recipient pair with a supposedly very high positive impact on bilateral trade relations, second, bilateral aid of the rest of the donors to a single recipient with a possibly disturbing (negative) impact on an existing bilateral trade relation, and third, multilateral aid to a single recipient with supposedly no impact on existing bilateral trade relations.
+We also add to the existing literature by considering the impact of different types of aid on the export performance of recipient countries.
+We consider three different types of aid: first, bilateral aid of a single donor-recipient pair with a supposedly very high positive impact on bilateral trade relations, second, bilateral aid of the rest of the donors to a single recipient with a possibly trade-diverting (negative) impact on an existing bilateral trade relation, and third, multilateral aid to a single recipient with supposedly no impact on existing bilateral trade relations.
 In contrast to studies by Clemens et al. (2004), Reddy and Minoiu (2006), Johansson and Pettersson (2009) and Minoiu and Reddy (2010), who look at economically different types of aid (development aid versus non-development aid, technical assistance, aid for trade etc.), we stick to aggregated aid.
 We find justification for doing so in a study by Rajan and Subramanian (2008) and Johansson and Pettersson (2009) who actually do not find larger (aid-elasticity) coefficients for development aid, technical assistance or aid for trade than for aggregated aid.
 The fungibility of aid is another reason why we think aid is not really project-or program-specific and therefore we will not be able to gain new insights by studying disaggregated aid (Morrissey, 2006).